Gaya/MarkPress/README.md

 MarkPress
 =========

-Write short Markdown notes in WordPress
+Write short Markdown journal notes in WordPress.
+Works when activated.

+More soon.

 ##Help developing